-Clear Your Clutter and Donate to Charity
+How to Clear Your Clutter and Organize Your Life

 Is it time to clear the clutter?
 Do you want to sort through your stuff and determine what you don't need and don't use, then donate your unwanted items to charity?
 Not only will you reclaim your space, but your discarded items will go where they are needed and not to the landfill.
 Are you unsure of where to take your surplus stuff?
 Then use this room-by-room guide to clear your whole house while helping others.

 There are a few guidelines to keep in mind as you sort through and box up your stuff.
 First, make sure anything you donate is clean, in good condition, and usable.
 Don't burden a charity with your trash.
 You won't be helping anyone, and the organization will have to spend time and money to dispose of it.
 It's also a good idea to check with the organization first to make sure they will accept your used items before you load up your car and make the trip.
-Finally, keep an itemized list of your donations for tax purposes—most donations will be tax deductible—and you may want to snap a few digital photos of the items you give away as an additional record.
+Finally, keep an itemized list of your donations for tax purposes—most donations will be tax-deductible—and you may want to snap a few digital photos of the items you give away as an additional record.

 - Dress for Success: This organization promotes the economic independence of low-income women by providing clients with attire for job interviews, a support network, and career development tools.
 Donate women's business suits and other professional attire, shoes, and accessories.